glaciers-in-archives/snowman/README.md

 **As of Snowman 0.3.0 you can scaffold a new project with `snowman new --directory="project-name"`.**

 This is a tutorial.
-You can at anytime run `snowman --help` for a full list of options.
+You can at any time run `snowman --help` for a full list of options.

 #### Setting the target endpoint